Ekiti State: Climate and vegetation

-The State enjoys tropical climate with two distinct seasons.
+The State enjoys a tropical climate with two distinct seasons.
 These are the rainy season (April–October) and the dry season (November–March).
 Temperature ranges between 21° and 28 °C with high humidity.
-The south westerly wind and the northeast trade winds blow in the rainy and dry (Harmattan) seasons respectively.
+The southwesterly wind and the northeast trade winds blow in the rainy and dry (Harmattan) seasons respectively.
 Tropical forest exists in the south, while savannah occupies the northern peripheries.

 Towns and administrative divisions

 Local Government Areas

 Ekiti State consists of sixteen Local Government Areas.
 They are: